Shimanti/recipes/README.md

-# recipes
+# Indian Cookbook

-App in development to:
-- scrape an online Indian Cookbook for recipes
+- scraped a PDF Indian Cookbook for recipes using Python
-- put all recipes into a MongoDB
+- put all recipes into an API
-- use React to pull the recipes into a front-end
+- used React to pull the recipes into a front-end
-- build a form to create new recipes and add to the MongoDB